Developer Problems

 Does GitKron replace all dev tools?

-No. It integrates them into a more unified workflow.
+No. It integrates key tools (Git, Jira, analytics, AI) into a more unified workflow so you switch less often.

 Stop Losing Focus to Tool Sprawl